a20351766/udo.1.4.0/docs/source/discovery-overview.rst

 the needed information dynamically and present it to the SDK in a consumable manner.

-How service discovery works in Fabric
+How service discovery works in UDO
 -------------------------------------

 The application is bootstrapped knowing about a group of peers which are